-And that was the story I was told by my Grandpa Schwarz.
+And that is the story as best I can remember that I was told by my Grandpa Schwarz.
 Now this guy that called me, tells me that there is more to this story written in his own words.
 I’m told that in a letter my Grandfather wrote, he mentions being blasted into his guns from the explosion and that the next moment he remembers, he is clinging to the outside of his airplane.
 This man also has this letter that I’m afraid to read, but I look forward to it, it is the letter my Grandpa wrote to explain his Uncle’s death.
 On the lighter side of things, he claims to have a photo of my Grandfather, letters from my Grandmother (I think he meant Great Grandma) to his Grandmother about what may have happened to his uncle and my Grandfather, and more.

 So all in all, I look forward to diving deeper into what this man offers and that my Aunt will have some amazing possessions of my Grandfather’s to show me.